chicio/chicio.github.io/src/posts/2024-01-31-advent-of-typescript-2023-santa-is-stuck.md

 #### The problem

-In this last exercise of "Advent Of TypeScript 2023", I had to help santa to escape from a maze.
+In this last exercise of "Advent Of TypeScript 2023", I had to help santa to escape from a maze :laughing:.

 >Santa is craving cookies!
 But Alas, he's stuck in a dense North Polar forest.
 Implement Move so Santa ('🎅') can
 > find his way to the end of the maze.